SmellydogCoding/outdoor-activities-finder/readme.md

 For any questions or comments send email to [smellydogcoding@gmail.com](mailto:smellydogcoding@gmail.com "email me")
 For bug reports please go to [https://github.com/SmellydogCoding/outdoor-activities-finder/issues](https://github.com/SmellydogCoding/outdoor-activities-finder/issues "bug reports")

+### License
+This project is provided as Free and Open Source Software (FOSS) under the terms of the [MIT License](https://opensource.org/licenses/MIT)

 ### How to Contribute to this Project

 #### Download this project